Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Introduction

-There will be two approaches, depending on the physical origin of the constancy of surface gravity.
-If it is derived from the null convergence condition ($Ric(v)\ge 0$ for $v$ future-directed lightlike) then the equation \(\chi_a = 0\) is selected (even in presence of matter).
-If it is derived from the dominant energy condition then a novel, more constraining, equation (\ref{cmbt}) is selected which in vacuum is equivalent to $\chi_\alpha=0$ and $Ric=0$.
+Returning to the Finslerian generalization, we shall follow two approaches, depending on the physical origin of the constancy of surface gravity.
+If it is derived from the null convergence condition ($Ric(v)\ge 0$ for $v$ future-directed lightlike) then the equation \(\chi_\alpha = 0\) is selected (even in presence of matter).
+If it is derived from the dominant energy condition then a family of possibility is selected (Thm.\ \ref{pcfq}).
+Two notable options single out.
+An equation with interesting conservation properties (\ref{cmxx}), already introduced in \cite{minguzzi14c}, and a novel equation (\ref{cmbt}) which in vacuum is equivalent to $\chi_\alpha=0$ and $Ric=0$.
 The equation $Ric=0$ already enjoys broad consensus as it relates to the attractiveness of gravity via the Raychaudhuri equation \cite{rutz93}.

 It is worth noting that other equations, such as \(H_{\alpha \beta} := \frac{1}{2} \left( \frac{\partial}{\partial v^\beta} \chi_\alpha + \frac{\partial}{\partial v^\alpha} \chi_\beta \right) = 0\), have useful algebraic consequences \cite{mo09,li15}, but only \(\chi_\alpha = 0\) is physically motivated by our argument.
 Interestingly, the equations $\chi_\alpha=0$ and $Ric=0$ have been shown to admit solutions in certain Finslerian generalizations of the Schwarzschild metric by Marcal and Shen \cite{marcal23}.
-These authors were led to consider $\chi_\alpha=0$ jointly with other possibilities due it is convenient algebraic implications.
+These authors were led to consider $\chi_\alpha=0$ jointly with other possibilities due to its convenient algebraic implications.
 As recalled below (Remark \ref{llrt}), \(\chi_\alpha = 0\) by implying $H_{\alpha \beta}=0$ reduces the indeterminacy of potential gravitational equations by inducing the coincidence of certain Ricci tensors \cite{mo09,sevim23}.
 Also it establishes the symmetry of some Ricci tensors.
 Our argument provides support from physical considerations and shows thus that it is indeed more than worthwhile to look at the consequences of this equation.